taras-by/tarfiff/readme.md

-# RUN APPLICATION
+# How To Use It

-Build/run containers:
+Build/run containers and install Application:

     $ git clone git@github.com:taras-by/tariff.git
     $ cd tariff